Skip to content

 sql_hash is stable across runs where the compiled SQL is identical, so diffing two replays is a fast way to detect whether a re-run would execute the same statements.

 Render a completed run as a Gantt-style timeline.
-Sibling to rocky replay — reads the same RunRecord, but lays out models by start offset and assigns them to concurrency lanes so overlapping models show up on separate rows.
+Sibling to rocky replay: it reads the same RunRecord, but lays out models by start offset and assigns them to concurrency lanes so overlapping models show up on separate rows.

 Terminal window